-As of October 1, 1994 almost 10% of the non-abandoned wells in the province were shut-in.
-Less than 1/3 of these wells have been granted suspension approvals by the Branch.
-Sections 47 and 53 of the Drilling and Production Regulation ("the Regulation") deal with the suspension of a well.
-Section 53 requires a licensee to make application to suspend a well when the well has been shut-in for six consecutive months.
+Section 53 of the Drilling and Production Regulation ('Regulation') requires a licensee to make application to suspend a well when the well has been shut-in for six consecutive months.
 A licensee may however apply at any time prior to the well being shut-in for six months for suspension approval.
-A copy of the Application for Approval of Well Operations form is attached.
+Application for well suspension must be made on 'Application for Approval of Well Operations' form found at: